 Lake Highland Prep ’19

 I debated for Lake Highland for five years and went to the TOC my sophomore, junior, and senior year.

 I don’t really have a preference towards judging any particular type of argument.
 As a debater, I read a lot of high theory, phil, theory/T, Ks, and sometimes I read tricks.
 You should read arguments in whatever style you are most comfortable with and I will do my best to evaluate the round.
 I'll always try to take the route of least intervention when I'm judging.
 As long as an argument has a claim, warrant, impact, I will vote on it.
 However, I will drop you for reading anything blatantly racist, misogynistic, ableist, anti-queer, etc.

 If you're reading a confusing or dense position, make sure that you explain it well.
 Don't assume that I'll fill in the blanks for you if you make half-baked arguments just because I read something in that literature base as a debater.
 Also if you are reading blippy tricks just make sure you slow down enough that I can flow a warrant for all of them.

-Here are my defaults (I will only use these if there is literally nothing said about these issues by either side and it will make me very sad):
+Here are my defaults (I will only use these if there is literally nothing said about these issues by either side):

 - truth testing (what it means for something to be "true" or "false" can be determined through a rob or framework)